MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 <!-- in-client profiler implementation -->

-To start sampling profiling, you must choose `Sampling` as the `profilingType` in the `launch.json` configuration file.
+To start sampling profiling, you must make sure that the configuration file is set up correctly.
+Choose `Sampling` as the `profilingType` in the `launch.json` configuration file.
 And the `executionContext` property must be set to `Profile`.
 Debugging is not supported while running sampling profiling.
 And finally, the `profilingType` must be set to `Sampling` as shown in the example below.

 ```json
 "configurations": [